Psychedelic Moods

 Psychedelic Moods is the debut album by the American psychedelic rock band, The Deep, and was released on Cameo-Parkway Records in October 1966 (see 1966 in music).
 The album was one of the first pieces to produce a consistent psychedelic theme throughout the whole LP.
 All of the material featured was originally composed by the band.
-Despite the conflicting dates, it is generally considered the first album to use the term "psychedelic" in its title.
+Despite the conflicting dates, it is sometimes considered the first album to use the term "psychedelic" in its title.